Above and beyond the configuration possibilities that are available for Tiles, there are additional advanced configuration options as listed below:

-When set to true (default position) only Business Criteria that are categorised as Health Measures will be displayed in the dashboard.
+When set to true only Business Criteria that are categorised as Health Measures will be displayed in the dashboard.
 All other Business Criteria that are NOT Health Factors will not be displayed:

-Setting this option to false will force the display of ALL Business Criteria whether they are categorised as Health Factors or not:
+When in false position (default position), it will force the display of ALL Business Criteria whether they are categorised as Health Factors or not: